Beginning April 6, 2022 Case counts and statistics will only be updated once a week.

-|Report Date: April 9, 2020||Number of Cases*|
+|Report Date: May 31, 2023||Number of Cases*|

-|Number of Deaths*|
+|Number of Deaths*||Recovered**|

 *These numbers do not reflect any cases or deaths identified through Michigan Department of Corrections.
 Their numbers are listed under a separate category "Others" for the Michigan Statistics.